-- All chickens and turkeys must be tested for Pullorum-Typhoid within ninety (90) days of the County Fair, unless, the birds come from a certified hatchery that is Pullorum-Typhoid Clean.
+- 1. All chickens and turkeys must be tested for Pullorum-Typhoid within ninety (90) days of the County Fair, unless the birds come from a certified hatchery that is Pullorum-Typhoid Clean.
 Exhibitors must call the hatchery for the number to verify the birds are Pullorum-Typhoid Clean. - 2.
-All health papers MUST be presented prior to check-in as communicated.
+All health papers MUST be presented by July 1 prior to check-in as communicated.
 NO EXCEPTIONS.